Reading Time: est. 17 minutes

 Why Type 9 Career Decisions Are So Hard

-This isn’t a personality flaw or a lack of ambition.
-It’s a pattern called self-forgetting— and it’s the central career challenge for Enneagram Type 9.
+Self-forgetting is the name for this pattern— and it’s the central career challenge for Enneagram Type 9.
 The Enneagram Institute describes it this way: Type 9s “want to create harmony in their environment, to avoid conflicts and tension, to preserve things as they are.”
 Over time, that desire for harmony means your own preferences become progressively harder to access.

 “Type 9s develop inertia (self-forgetting) about their own priorities and limits.
-Their attention naturally goes to others’ and environmental claims made upon them.” — Dr. David Daniels, M.D., Clinical Professor Emeritus, Stanford School of Medicine
+Their attention naturally goes to others’ and environmental claims made upon them.”— Dr. David Daniels, M.D., Clinical Professor Emeritus, Stanford School of Medicine

-That’s not laziness.
 That’s self-forgetting at work.

-Before we get to specific career paths, let’s look at what Type 9s actually need from work— because the environment often matters more than the job title.
+Before we get to specific career paths, let’s look at what Type 9s actually need from work, because the environment often matters more than the job title.

 What Enneagram 9s Need from Work